davidssmith/DCEMRI.jl/README.md

 ## Installation

-1. To get running, you need two things for sure: Julia and __DCEMRI.jl__.
+Installation is simple.
+First you need Julia.
-The simplest way to get Julia is to download the current release version from [julialang.org](http://julialang.org/downloads/).
+The simplest way to get Julia is to grab the current release version from [julialang.org](http://julialang.org/downloads/).

-2. Once Julia is installed, open it.
+Next you need __DCEMRI.jl__.
+Open Julia.
 You should see a terminal window with the `julia>` prompt.
 This is analogous to the command line in Matlab.
 To install __DCEMRI.jl__, run
 ```
 julia> Pkg.clone("http://github.com/davidssmith/DCEMRI.jl")
 ```
 at the `julia>` prompt.

-3. (Optional) If you want to __DCEMRI.jl__ to create plots for you, you also need Python with [Matplotlib](http://matplotlib.org/) installed.
+(Optional) Finalyl, if you want to __DCEMRI.jl__ to create plots for you, you also need Python with [Matplotlib](http://matplotlib.org/) installed.
-To install Matplotlib on most machines, you can run `easy_install matplotlib`.
+Most machines probably already have a version of Python installed.
+It is a ubiquitous scripting language.
+To install Matplotlib on top of it, you can run `easy_install matplotlib`.
 If that doesn't work, you can try `pip install matplotlib`.
 If neither works, see the Matplotlib [install FAQ](http://matplotlib.org/faq/installing_faq.html).
+If you don't have Python at all for some reason, you can grab the excellent [Anaconda distribution](https://store.continuum.io/cshop/anaconda/), which comes with Matplotlib pre-installed.

 Now you're ready to roll!